jmscudder/COVID/index.md

 ![](Vaccinations.png)

 >The current total number of first round vaccinations represents to 5 people out of every 8 in the state of Ohio having begun their vaccination sequence.
->This is 62.77 percent of the population of Ohio.
+>This is 62.82 percent of the population of Ohio.

 >The current total number of second round vaccinations represents 7 people out of every 12 in the state of Ohio having completed their vaccination sequence.
->This is 58.28 percent of the population of Ohio.
+>This is 58.33 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 6,803,075 people, who received their second round vaccination on or before May 25 2022.
+>Currently fully vaccinated (2 weeks past a second dose) are: 6,809,752 people, who received their second round vaccination on or before Jun 01 2022.
->This represents 58.15 percent of the population of Ohio.
+>This represents 58.2 percent of the population of Ohio.

->Currently maximally protected are: 3,593,426 people, who received their third vaccination dose on or before May 25 2022.
+>Currently maximally protected are: 3,606,981 people, who received their third vaccination dose on or before Jun 01 2022.
->This represents 30.71 percent of the population of Ohio.
+>This represents 30.83 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**